-As the end of October approaches, we’re normally gearing up for a slew of concerts and festivals around the country in celebration of Halloween.
+As the end of October approaches, we’re gearing up for a slew of concerts and festivals around the country in celebration of Halloween.
 While many of us may have outgrown trick-or-treating, live music fanatics are usually still able to dress up in silly or spooky costumes and head to themed concerts.
-With slim pickings this year for Halloween shows due to the ongoing pandemic—and little room within social distancing protocols to do a true Monster Mash—we’re looking back at some of our favorite themed sets from the last five years.
+With a welcome return this year of not only concerts but also Halloween-themed shows, we’re looking back at some of our favorite themed sets from the last five years as we prepare to Monster Mash once again.

 Dopapod – Grateful Sabbath – Putnam Den – Saratoga Springs, NY – 10/31/2017